coderefinery/TTT4HPC_Interactive/content/Motivation.md

 ## About the homework

 This day has various exercises/homeworks embedded within it.
-Unlike day 1, these aren't as exciting since they are mostly repeating what is demoed.
+Unlike day 1, these are mostly doing implementing the demos and trying them out.
 We can adjust the exercises to suit people's interests.

+Many of them require something to be installed on your own computer, since they are about copying data to or from the cluster, and you need the corresponding program installed.
+This may make some of the exercises harder to do for some people.
+We'll discuss that in the exercise session.